segment11/segment-rpc/README.md

 A Java simple RPC framework based on netty writen in Groovy.
 Use routers instead of method invoke.

 ## features
-> 1. registry support local and zookeeper
+> 1. registry by zookeeper
 > 2. load balance
 > 3. metrics
 > 4. spring context support